kubernetes/ingress-nginx/docs/user-guide/configmap.md

 ## no-tls-redirect-locations

 A comma-separated list of locations on which http requests will never get redirected to their https counterpart.
 Default: "/.well-known/acme-challenge"

+## no-auth-locations

+A comma-separated list of locations that should not get authenticated.
+Default: "/.well-known/acme-challenge"